 - red pepper flakes

-- Toast your shelled walnuts in a 10-inch pan on the stove for about five minutes over medium-high heat, stirring occasionally.
+- Toast the shelled walnuts in a 10-inch pan on the stove for 3-4 minutes over medium-high heat, stirring occasionally.
 The walnuts are ready when they are fragrant.
 Don't let them burn.
 Set the pan aside on a cool spot on the stove.

-- Grate your Parmesan and Romano cheeses, if needed.
+- Grate the Parmesan and Romano cheeses, if needed.
 (I use my blender.)

-- While the water is heating, prepare your walnut sauce.
-Place the toasted walnuts and all the remaining sauce ingredients in your food processor or blender.
+- While the water is heating, prepare the walnut sauce.
+Place the toasted walnuts, mascarpone, olive oil, Parmesan, Romano, garlic, basil, salt and pepper into your food processor or blender.
 Process until the sauce becomes a smooth paste, scraping down the sides as needed.

-- When the water is boiling, add your linguine and stir it in.
-Lower the heat a bit and continue cooking the pasta until it's al dente.
+- When the water is boiling, add the pasta and stir it in.
+Lower the heat a bit and continue cooking it until it's al dente.

 - Drain the pasta when it's cooked, setting it in a colander in the sink.
-Add your butter to the pasta pot, then return the linguine to the pot.
-Stir it a bit, so it doesn't stick.
+Add two tablespoons of butter to the pot, then stir in the drained pasta, so it doesn't stick.

-- Add all of the walnut sauce to the pot, along with one ladle of the reserved pasta water.
-Stir to combine with the pasta and add extra reserved water as needed, so that the pasta is not dry.
+- Add all of the walnut sauce to the pot, along with ½ cup of the reserved pasta water.
+Stir to combine with the pasta and add extra reserved water as needed, so the pasta is not dry.

 - Serve immediately with red pepper flakes and extra Parmesan.
-If you have any leftovers, stir in any remaining, reserved pasta water to the leftovers and store, covered, in the refrigerator.
+If you have any leftovers, stir in any remaining, reserved pasta water to the leftovers and store, covered, in the refrigerator for up to four days.

 - The leftover pasta will be dry, so you will need to add some butter or olive oil when reheating it.